On-Site Solar With and Without Production Based Incentive (PBI)

 - Solar customers who obtain a PBI, will be given a reservation number starting with the letters PBI.
 Solar customers without a PBI, will be given a reservation number starting with the letters NMSO (Net Metering Service Only).

 - In either program, that is PBI or NMSO, for customers who have a positive banked energy balance (kwh) at the end of a calendar year, these banked kwh can be sold to BHE or rolled over for use, by the same customer, in the next calendar year.
 Customers must decide on which option they would like.
 The default option is to sell banked energy hours to BHE.
 If sold to BHE, they will be purchased at our wholesale price of electricity.
 If rolled over, they can only be used to offset future energy used, thereby reducing billing by the retail price of electricity.
 The decision to roll over can be made anytime, but once made, is irreversible per PUC rules.

 Any BHE Colorado Electric customer, residential, commercial or industrial, can install an on-site solar system.
 For customers who install systems larger than 10,000 watts DC, there are additional technical, insurance requirements, and potential costs, as established by the PUC.
 See program rules.
 For customers who install systems larger than 30,000 watts DC, the incentive is higher.
 See Tier 2 and diagram below.

-To get started, it is recommended that you contact at more than one qualified on-site solar installation contractor.
-They will help you decide the size and type of system that will best meet your needs.
-One organization that is a good place to start is the Colorado Solar Energy Industries Association.
-COSEIA maintains a list of Colorado solar installation contractors with the training and experience necessary to properly install an on-site solar system.
+To get started, we recommend that customers read the program rules, talk to their solar energy neighbors, and contact several qualified on-site solar installation contractors.
+Industry professionals will help you decide the size and type of system that will best meet your needs and obtain the necessary permits and inspections.
+The Colorado Solar Energy Industries Association, COSEIA maintains a list of qualified Colorado solar installation contractors with the training and experience necessary to properly design and install an on-site solar system.

 2018-2021 On-Site SOLAR PROGRAM